misiektoja/instagram_monitor/tests/README.md

 # Offline test suite

-These tests cover the pure and offline-safe logic of `instagram_monitor.py`.
+These tests cover logic in `instagram_monitor.py` that can run without network access.
-They never reach the network: the handful of functions that would normally contact Instagram are stubbed (see `test_session_flags.py`).
+Functions that normally contact Instagram are replaced with test doubles.
+See `test_session_flags.py` for an example.

 ## Running